kubeedge/website/content/en/docs/architecture/edge/devicetwin.md

                              It updates the state of the device as well as the last online time of the device in the database.
                              It also sends the update state result, through the communication module,  to the cloud through the edgehub module and to the  eventbus module which in turn publishes the result on the specified topic of the MQTT broker.
    - The device state updation is initiated by publishing a message on the specified topic which is being subscribed by the eventbus component.
    - The eventbus component sends the message to the device twin controller which forwards the message to the device module.
    - The device module updates the state of the device as well as the last online time of the device in the database.
    - The device module then sends the result of the device state update to the eventbus component and edgehub component through the communicate module of devicetwin.
 The eventbus component further publishes the result on the specified topic, while the edgehub component sends the device status update to the cloud.

   ![Device State Update](/img/devicetwin/device-state-update.png)

 ## Tables

-DeviceTwin module creates three tables in the database, namely :-
+DeviceTwin module creates three tables in the database, namely:

    - Device Table
    - Device Attribute Table
    - Device Twin Table

 ### Device Table